 Level 1 Games

 Level 1 Games was a nice, clean store with a selection of games for most systems going back to the Atari 2600.
-Unfortunately the selection for each system wasn’t much to speak of (probably because of the small size of the store) so I only found two Xbox games I was willing to buy.
-An interesting note is that there were a few Famicom carts for sale, but none of them were games I was looking for.
-[RATING: 3 out of 5]
+The selection offered was pretty good, but unfortunately I only found two games I was looking for.
+An interesting note is that there were a few Famicom carts for sale, but none of them were games on my wish list.
+[RATING: 4 out of 5]